What is Business English? [A Simple Definition]

 What is Business English?

 Business English is the type of English used in business contexts, such as international trade, commerce, finance, insurance, banking, and many office settings.
 It entails expectations of clarity, particular vocabulary, and grammatical structures.
-Here’s a quick review of some of the features of Business English.
+Here’s a quick review of some of the features of professional business communication.

 When using English for business contexts, it is vitally important to be as clear as possible and leave nothing to interpretation.
 If you are unclear in your business writing or speaking, you often waste time and risk losing money.
 This is different from literature, for example, where a lot is left up to the interpretation of the reader.

-Learning to write well using Business English is a process.
-Instructional Solutions offers Business English Writing classes for Non-Native speakers that can help you to achieve this type of writing.
+Learning to write well using professional English is a process.
+Instructional Solutions offers online Business English Writing courses for non-native speakers that can help you to achieve this type of writing.

 Some types of English, like novels and law briefings, welcome long, sophisticated vocabulary.
 Business English isn’t like that.
-Good Business English is direct and to the point.
+Good writing is direct and to the point.
 You should avoid:

 - Clichés – sayings that have been used so many times they lose their power.
 Ex.
 One man’s trash is another man’s treasure.